 There are a variety of ways to approach debt reduction, but the two most effective methods to consider are debt stacking and debt snowball.
 Debt stacking entails first paying off debts with higher interest rates or balances.
 The debt snowball strategy involves paying smaller bills first before moving on to paying larger ones.
 The most effective strategy for you depends on your budget; also keep in mind these following considerations when formulating your debt-reduction master plan.

 The first step in deciding how to pay down your debts is to analyze all of your debt burdens.
 First, write down all of your small debts, including any applicable interest rates.
 Don’t worry about high-balance credit cards or large loans of any kind.
 Paying off short-term debts is the first priority in the debt snowball method.
 Second, examine your monthly budget and income status to see if you are able to pay off your smaller balances.
 If unable to pay, contact your creditors to negotiate a fair monthly payment plan, or try to boost your income stream.

-Credit card debt is one the most difficult areas in which people struggle.
+Credit card debt is one of the most difficult areas in which people struggle.
 Yet, credit card debt can be managed with a sound plan in place.
 If you are swimming in credit card debt with high balances, debt stacking can work to your advantage.
 Pay down cards with the highest interest rates or large balances first.
 Pay what you can, and use any extra money you have to pay balances with the next highest balance.
 If you have a credit card with a temporary low-interest rate, pay off the debt in full before the rate balloons.